MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 uriComponent('https://contoso.com')
 ```

-And returns the result **http%3A%2F%2Fcontoso.com**
+And returns this result: `"http%3A%2F%2Fcontoso.com"`

 <a name="uriComponentToString"></a>

 ### uriComponentToString

-Return the string version of a uniform resource identifier (URI) encoded string, effectively decoding the URI-encoded string.
+Return the string version for a uniform resource identifier (URI) encoded string, effectively decoding the URI-encoded string.

 ```
 uriComponentToString('<value>')